twobithack/quill/README.md

 Configuration options can be found in [`config.json`](/config.json).

+### BIOS

+Optionally, a BIOS may be provided by placing a file named `bios.sms` in the same directory as the executable (maximum size: 48 KB).
+If no BIOS is provided, the emulator will boot the ROM directly.

 ## Keymap

 | Joypad Button     | Controller                      | Keyboard (P1) | Keyboard (P2) |